A Call for Professional Artists

 A demand for constant posting or participation

 #TaosRocks is a community-based art initiative rooted in place, participation, and shared experience.
-The project invites residents, visitors, artists, elders, and families to engage with Taos in a more attentive way—through small, hand-painted works of art hidden throughout the Historic District and discovered by people moving through town on foot.
+The project invites residents, visitors, amateur and professional artists, elders, and families to engage with Taos in a more attentive way—through small, hand-painted works of art hidden throughout the Historic District and discovered by people moving through town on foot.

 At its core, Taos Rocks is about connection: between generations, between artists and the public, and between people and the cultural landscape they’re moving through.
 The project encourages curiosity, walking, lingering, and noticing—while offering artists a meaningful, low-pressure way to contribute to Taos’ creative life and be discovered by new audiences.